 Dr Sodera’s natural history studies have taken him to East Africa, Canada, Florida and Iceland, where he has photographed diverse wildlife.
 Along with the anatomical dissections and most of the photographs, all the artwork and diagrams in One Small Speck to Man are his own work.

 He has also presented six 1-hour television series discussing the evolution-creation issue.

-Dr Sodera’s other interests include music.
-He plays guitar and writes his own songs, and has recorded three albums.
 He and his wife live on the south coast of England.
-They have two daughters and a grandson.
+They have two daughters and 3 grandsons.